Recognise non-consensual sexual touching

 • Non-consensual sexual touching

 Non-consensual sexual touching is unwanted touching of a person's body by another person.
-For example, it can include kissing or inappropriate touching of a person's breasts, bottom or genitals.
+For example, it can include kissing or inappropriate touching of a person's breasts, bottom or genitals above or beneath clothing.

 • Domestic and family violence